10 Unique Ilocos Food to Delight on in the Philippines

 Our favorite was the garlic flavor.
 If you’d like to try this popular Ilocos snack, click here for garlic flavored chichacorn from Amazon.

-Dudol Ilocos Food and great ilocanos dessert Authentic Food Quest
+Dudol Ilocos Food ilocano food by Authentic Food Quest

-It is said to have come through the Malay and Indian settlements on the coastal towns of the Ilocos region before the arrival of the Spaniards.
+It is said to have come through the Malay and Indian settlements in the coastal towns of the Ilocos region before the arrival of the Spaniards.

 Paoay is a coastal town home to one of the famous Unesco World Heritage sites in Ilocos Norte.